 - Do you have specialist addiction medics prescribing detox?

-Step 2 - Get The Low Down On What Happens Inside The Clinic
+Step 2 - The Day To Day Inside A Clinic

 For in-patient treatment stays, you'll have your own room in the clinic, where you stay, live and sleep, for anywhere from 7-84 days or more (28 days is the average stay).

 Since every individual is different, and needs can vary widely, (even two people consuming the same amount of alcohol or drugs can need very different timescale and treatment) - a personal assessment is usually needed, before admission to a clinic can go ahead.

 The Plan For Treatment

 Clients are normally encouraged to actively monitor their progress towards recovery treatment goals and outcomes.

 A care plan, lays out in detail, how your stay will proceed, what targets you have for treatment, and how you'll measure them.
 Clinic addiction specialists (ideally assigned only to you) should help you prepare this and use it as a tool throughout your stay.

 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
 Make sure to take an active part in this stage.